luismiguel13/DIPsgr/README.md

 # DIPsgr

 This repository pertains to the paper titled "Shot-gather Reconstruction using a Deep Data Prior-based Neural Network Approach" or DIPsrg and serves as an example, documenting the outcomes of the synthetic seismic data acquisition in split-spread and inline offset geometry.
+You can find the paper in this [link](https://revistas.uis.edu.co/index.php/revistauisingenierias/article/view/14253/13158).

 ## Content